Joy Gottshall

-Joy Gottshall is a highly experienced school psychologist with over 45 years of dedicated service in North Carolina’s public school system.
-She currently serves at Guilford County Schools, where she has been a trusted professional since 1983.
-Her expertise spans psycho-educational assessments, consultation, and program development, supporting students’ academic, social, and emotional growth.
-Joy is recognized for her thoughtful, student-centered approach and her ability to collaborate effectively with educators, families, and administrators.
+Joy Gottshall is a highly experienced school psychologist with over 45 years of service in North Carolina’s public school system.
+She has been a valued member of Guilford County Schools since 1983, providing psycho-educational assessments, consultation, and program development to support students’ academic, social, and emotional growth.
+Known for her student-centered approach, Joy collaborates effectively with educators, families, and administrators to enhance educational outcomes.

-Prior to her tenure at Guilford County Schools, Joy served as the sole school psychologist for Person County Schools, where she conducted comprehensive exceptional children (EC) assessments and supported the Academically Gifted program across 11 schools.
-She began her career in a regional school psychologist position serving both Caswell and Person counties, demonstrating early in her career her commitment to addressing diverse student needs and navigating complex educational systems.
-Throughout her career, Joy has consistently contributed to creating and refining procedures and assessment tools that enhance educational outcomes.
+Before joining Guilford County Schools, Joy served as the sole school psychologist for Person County Schools, conducting comprehensive assessments for exceptional children and supporting the Academically Gifted program across 11 schools.
+She began her career as a regional school psychologist for Caswell and Person counties, demonstrating early dedication to addressing diverse student needs and navigating complex educational systems.
+Throughout her career, she has contributed to developing procedures and assessment tools that improve student learning and well-being.

 Joy earned her Master’s degree in Psychology with a focus in School Psychology from the University of North Carolina at Greensboro.
-She has been honored with multiple awards, including recognition as a Top School Psychologist in Guilford County and the Marquis Who’s Who Award.
-Passionate about children’s development and education, Joy continues to make a meaningful impact on her community through her thoughtful guidance, expertise, and unwavering dedication to student success.
+Her work has been recognized with multiple awards, including Top School Psychologist in Guilford County and the Marquis Who’s Who Award.
+Passionate about children’s development and education, Joy continues to make a lasting impact through her expertise, thoughtful guidance, and unwavering commitment to student success.

 • University of North Carolina at Greensboro - MA

-• University of North Carolina at Greensboro - BS
+• University of North Carolina at Greensboro - BA

 • Top School Psychologist – Guilford County, 2021